 The autonomous vehicle sector stands as a beacon of innovation and potential, but with this potential comes a myriad of challenges, particularly in the domain of patents.
 Road safety and infrastructure patents exemplify just one facet of these challenges.
 As vehicles become more interconnected with their environment, the intersection of technology, infrastructure, and AI brings forth unique patenting hurdles.

 For startups and innovators in this field, a comprehensive understanding of the patent landscape, coupled with strategic foresight, is crucial.
 The road to autonomous driving is paved with both technological marvels and intricate legal intricacies.
-Addressing these patent challenges head-on will not only secure a startup’s intellectual property but also foster a culture of innovation, ensuring that the drive towards a safer and more efficient autonomous future remains unhindered.
+Addressing these patent challenges head-on will not only secure a startup’s intellectual property but also foster a culture of innovation, ensuring that the drive toward a safer and more efficient autonomous future remains unhindered.